ibm-cloud-docs/hybrid-hpc-cloud-pool/hybrid-hpc-cloud-pool.md

 Many HPC applications process data.
 A number of Storage Nodes are deployed to deliver this data to the Compute Nodes.
 The Storage Nodes typically use attached Block Storage and present a Shared File system within which the data is stored.
 The Compute Nodes read and write data to the Shared File system.
 There is also a requirement for a Shared File system to hold the metadata used by the HPC Cluster Management Nodes.
 This is separate to the file system used to store the application data.

-The HPC environment in the cloud will likely need its own DNS service to provide name resolution and Virtual Private Endpoints for secure access to other cloud services such as Monitoring, Logging, IAM, and so on.
+The HPC environment in the cloud will likely need its own DNS service to provide name resolution and Virtual Private Endpoints for secure access to other cloud services such as Monitoring, Logging, Identity and Access management (IAM), and so on.

 Network connectivity between the enterprise data center and {{site.data.keyword.Bluemix_notm}} is likely to use a Direct Link private network.